Walter Wight1

 MotherElizabeth Richardson2 (May 1773 - Jun 1831)

-Relationship2nd great-grandfather of Lorna Henderson.
+Relationship2nd great-grandfather of Lorna Henderson

-Walter Wight was born on 17 Sep 1816 at Maxton, ROX, SCT, 1851 census implies 1820, dtr Helen's note1 says "Walter WIGHT my Father died Oct 31st 1886 aged 71" which implies c.
+Walter Wight was born on 17 Sep 1816 Maxton, ROX, SCT, 1851 census implies 1820, dtr Helen's note1 says "Walter WIGHT my Father died Oct 31st 1886 aged 71" which implies c.
 1815.
-Actual date entered in register3 is 17th Sep 1816.1,3 He was baptized on 15 Oct 1816 at Maxton, ROX, SCT; "William Wight, carrier in Maxton and his wife Elisabeth Richardson had a child born 17th Sept 1816 and baptised 15th Oct following called Walter."3
+Actual date entered in register3 is 17th Sep 1816.1,3 He was baptized on 15 Oct 1816 Maxton, Roxburghshire; "William Wight, carrier in Maxton and his wife Elisabeth Richardson had a child born 17th Sept 1816 and baptised 15th Oct following called Walter."3

-Walter Wight died on 31 Oct 1886 at Maxton, ROX, SCT, at age 70; Dist 798 Cert #8 reads: "Walter Wight (Farmer) (widower of Helen m.s.
+Walter Wight died on 31 Oct 1886 Maxton, Roxburghshire, at age 70; Dist 798 Cert #8 reads: "Walter Wight (Farmer) (widower of Helen m.s.
 Sinton), 1886 Oct 31 between 7 & 8 o'clock am, Maxton, 71 yrs (should be 70).
 Father: William Wight , farmer, dec, Mother: Elisabeth m.s.
 Richardson dec.
 Cause: Cardiac exhaustion after alcoholic excess.
 Certified by Jas Galt FRCSE(M?), informant Peter S Wight, son, registered Nov 2nd at Maxton Schoolhouse"

-Dtr Helen's note1 1875 reads "Walter Wight my Father died Oct 31st 1886 aged 71."1,2 He was buried with Helen Sinton at Maxton, ROX, SCT, Their h/stone reads: IMO Helen Sinton wife of Walter Wight who died at Maxton 12.1.1883 aged 64 also the above Walter Wight who died 31.10.1886 aged 71 also their daughter Susan R. Wight who died 15.3.1860 aged 14 mths."5
+Dtr Helen's note1 1875 reads "Walter Wight my Father died Oct 31st 1886 aged 71."1,2 He was buried with Helen Sinton Maxton, Roxburghshire, Their h/stone reads: IMO Helen Sinton wife of Walter Wight who died at Maxton 12.1.1883 aged 64 also the above Walter Wight who died 31.10.1886 aged 71 also their daughter Susan R. Wight who died 15.3.1860 aged 14 mths."5

-Walter Wight appeared on the census of 7 Jun 1841 at Maxton, ROX, SCT, in the household of William Wight.6 Walter Wight was given as a residenter at Maxton, ROX, SCT, fr 1842 - 1846.7 He filed an Inventory for the estate of William Wight, his father at Jedburgh, ROX, SCT, on 25 Oct 1847, Wm having died at Maxton, intestate, on 12 Sep 1847.
+Walter Wight filed an Inventory for the estate of William Wight, his father Jedburgh, ROX, SCT, on 25 Oct 1847, Wm having died at Maxton, intestate, on 12 Sep 1847.
 It is a very detailed document, the detail being rather out of proportion to the total of £84 16/6d for the "Stock, crop household furnture and other effects".

 The kitchen held an eight day clock, 2 wooden beds, 6 wooden chairs, a stool and a resting chair, a press, shelf & dresser, 12 plates, bowls, spoons (very old), knives & forks; 2 tin pitchers, 2 kitchen tables, a kettle, 3 pots, a pan of candlesticks, 2 tin jugs and a looking glass;